Introduction:

 How was the Kaas Plateau formed?

-Kaas Plateau was formed by volcanic activities and is covered by a thin soil cover as a result of which, no vegetation thrives in the region.
-This area comes under very high rainfall zone.
-Due to this, the flora and fauna of the region is unique and endemic
+Kaas Plateau was formed by volcanic activities and is covered by a thin soil cover, as a result of which, no vegetation thrives in the region.
+This area comes under a very high rainfall zone.
+Due to this, the flora and fauna of the region are unique and endemic